biot-med/terraform-sample/README.md

 **Important:** The method to create via console and auto-generate in terraform should only be used in DEV environment.
 Terraform resources should only be managed in terraform and you should never update a resource manually. (except for testing in your develop environment)

-## Updating template via console and sync terraform with the change
+## Updating a Template via BioT Console and Sync Terraform with the Change

-In some cases we want to update our template resource but not sure exactly how to do from terraform.
-In this case you can change the template via the console portal and remove the resource management from terraform and auto-generating it again.
+In some cases we want to update our template resource but not sure exactly how to do if from terraform.
+In this case you can change the template via the BioT Console portal and remove the resource management from terraform and auto-generating it again.
 Here are the steps how to do that:

-1. Update the template via the console portal.
+1. Update the template via the console portal, e.g. add a new attribute.
 2. Remove the resource management from terraform:
    - Delete the relevant template's .tf file from the module/templates
    - In your terminal - `cd envs/dev`
    - In your terminal - `terraform state list`
-   - Copy the template full path you wish from the state list (From above step) and run - `terraform state rm <paste-template-full-path>`
+   - Copy the template full path you wish from the state list (from above step) and run - `terraform state rm <paste-template-full-path>`
    - In your terminal - `python3 ../../scripts/generate_template.py` (more details in the previous title)

 This method should only be used for development environments.